 Looking forward to 2019, we see most forecasters expect prices to drop.

 The brunt of 2019 price drops will likely be felt by higher priced properties (i.e., more expensive neighbourhoods and detached single family homes) as well as areas with low activity (e.g., Squamish and Port Moody).

 Given the forecasts, the current market weakness, and the increased downward price pressure, prices will likely remain flat or drop for the next few months.
 As well, homebuyers and homeowners shouldn’t expect much price appreciation between now and the end of 2020.

-2018 house sales were the lowest in years, and last year's condo sales were worse than every year going back to 2013.
-Not only that, the beginning of 2019 has started even slower than last year which implies we will see a strong buyers’ market this year.
+2019 has started even slower than last year which implies we will see a buyers’ market by the end of the year.
 That means home buyers should drive a hard bargain and paying more than the list price should be almost unheard of.